Economy of Botswana: Manufacturing

 Manufacturing industries in Botswana include food processing, predominantly beef processing, diamond processing, textile and garment manufacturing, beverage making, jewellery making, metals and metal products, soap making, construction materials manufacturing, and glass production.

+Manufacturing has potential growth, however, accounting for roughly 5% of the nation's gross domestic product.
+Over the years, there has been a notable decline in the role of the manufacturing sector in the national economy.
+The reason for this can be pinned to a number of factors, the main ones being lack of skills, failing to keep up with the latest technology, lack of competitiveness along with bad marketing techniques.

 Science and technology

 There is a growing science sector in Botswana.
 The number of publications by Botswanan scientists catalogued in international databases increased from 133 in 2009 to 210 in 2014.
 In 2018, Botswana produced 281 scientific and technical journal articles.
 The country has one of the highest levels of scientific productivity in Sub-Saharan Africa.
 The country also has a high-tech industry, being home to a number of information technology companies.
-In 2020, Botswana's high-tech exports were worth about $16.2 million.
+In 2022, Botswana's high-tech exports were worth about $38 million.

 Private sector development and foreign investment

 Botswana seeks to diversify its economy away from minerals, the earnings from which have levelled off.
-In 1998–99, non-mineral sectors of the economy grew at 8.9%, partially offsetting a slight 4.4% decline in the minerals sector.
-Foreign investment and management have been welcomed in Botswana.

 External investment in Botswana has grown fitfully.
-In the early 1990s, two American companies, Owens Corning and H.J.
-Heinz, made major investments in production facilities in Botswana.
+In the early 1990s, two American companies, Owens Corning and Heinz, made major investments in production facilities in Botswana.
 In 1997, the St. Paul Group purchased Botswana Insurance, one of the country's leading short-term insurance providers.
 An American Business Council (ABC), with over 30 member companies, was inaugurated in 1995.
 Hyundai operated a car assembly plant in Botswana from 1994 to 2000.